btzy/lieuzhenghong.com/_posts/2020-08-19-a-market-based-mechanism-to-preserve-indonesia's-forests.md

 and
 [here](https://news.mongabay.com/2019/02/indonesia-to-get-first-payment-from-norway-under-1b-redd-scheme/).

-This is great and should be applauded.
-But this sort of enormous government-to-government approach has its problems.
-First of all, what can _we_ do as private citizens, apart from lobbying our governments?
-Also, this approach is _slow_:

 > The two countries signed the \$1 billion pact in 2010, under the REDD+
 > (reducing emissions from deforestation and forest degradation) mechanism.
 In
 > exchange for the funding, Indonesia would have to slow its emissions from
 > deforestation, which accounts for the bulk of its CO2 emissions.

-That
+This is great and should be applauded.
+But this sort of enormous government-to-government approach has its problems.
+First of all, what can _we_ do as private citizens, apart from lobbying our governments?
+Also, this approach is _slow_: the first payment was paid out almost _ten years_ after the agreement was signed.

-> it’s taken so long for the first payment to be announced is due to a
+> That it’s taken so long for the first payment to be announced is due to a
 > combination of the structuring of the agreement and a change in the
 > Indonesian government since the 2010 signing.